Examination of the Hart Local Plan

 Hearing Sessions Venue and Timetable

-Hearing Sessions will commence at 09.30 am on Tuesday 20th November within the Council Chamber of Hart District Offices, Harlington Way, Fleet, GU51 4AE.
+Hearing Sessions commenced at 09.30 am on Tuesday 20th November within the Council Chamber of Hart District Offices, Harlington Way, Fleet, GU51 4AE.

-The following written statements have been received in response to the Inspector's Matters & Issues.
+The following written statements were received in response to the Inspector's Matters & Issues.